 Exercise 5.3 — Adding spatial features

 Modify the pixel feature vector to include the pixel’s (row, col) position alongside its RGB values, giving a 5-D feature vector.
-Retrain and compare Dice.
-Do the segmentations look more spatially coherent?
-What is the downside of including position?
+Retrain all four classifiers and compare the new mean Dice against the baseline.

-Exercise 5.4 — Class balance check
+Exercise 5.6 — Class balance check